wtfkar0l/wtfkar0l/README.md

 ###

-<p align="left"> I'm Ana Karolina from Ceará 🇧🇷<br><br>- 🔭 I’m transitioning career from Software Engineer to Data Engineer<br>- 📚 I'm currently learning Math applied in Data Science.<br>- 👩🏻‍🎓 BsC in Computer Engineering at Instituto Federal de Educação, Ciência e Tecnologia do Ceará.<br>- 👩🏻‍🏫 MsC in Data Science at PUC-Rio (in progress).<br>- ⚡ In my free time I like to listen to music, paint and read!</p>
+<p align="left"> I'm Ana Karolina from Ceará 🇧🇷<br><br>- 🔭 I’m transitioning career from Software Engineer to Data Engineer<br>- 📚 I'm currently learning Math applied in Data Science.<br>- 👩🏻‍🎓 BsC in Computer Engineering at Instituto Federal de Educação, Ciência e Tecnologia do Ceará.<br>- 👩🏻‍🏫 MsC in Data Science at PUC-Rio (in progress).<br>- ⚡ In my free time I like to listen to music, paint and read!<br>- 🍃 I'm a member of PyLadies Fortaleza and Mulher em Dados (community of women in tech). <br></p>

 ###